-From tools to technology, mining has evolved from near-primitive methods to a highly advanced, technology-based process allowing us to increase nickel production ten times over.
+Mining has progressed from near-primitive ways to a highly advanced, technology-based approach that has allowed us to exponentially increase nickel production.
 Compact mining equipment that’s cost-effective and stands up to the test of time has positively impacted mining efficiency and production.
 One of the many benefits of this progress is the reduction of waste and dangerous chemicals.

 See our complete mining series: